-This busy Victoria location once contained a small hotel that just so happened to obtain a performance licence in 1840, turning overnight into a music hall.
-It became such a sensation that ‘The Royal Standard Music Hall’ was enlarged in the 1880s to accommodate the surge in visitors, partially because of Victoria’s new reputation as a transport hotspot.
+The venue obtained a performance licence in 1840.
+It became such a sensation that The Royal Standard Music Hall was enlarged in the 1880s to accommodate the surge in visitors, partially because of Victoria’s new reputation as a transport hotspot.
 After earning its reputation as a continuous music hall for nearly 70 years, it was knocked down to make way for the elaborate Victoria Palace Theatre.